tedunderwood/badpublicity/docs/index.md

 I'm not going to answer those questions today.
 But I think they are questions that genuinely lack answers, and ones we *could* answer by pairing literary texts with large-scale evidence about reception.
 There was a test run for this in [one chapter of my last book,](https://www.press.uchicago.edu/ucp/books/book/chicago/D/bo35853783.html) which used a sample of book reviews to construct a model of literary prestige and then asked how quickly prestige changed over time.
 But our sample of reviews was smallish and frankly arbitrary.
 I just asked friends which magazines they considered important.
 A bigger and less arbitrary sample of reviews could provide a better foundation.

 So, how do we get bigger and less arbitrary?
-If you've been reading polemics by or about distant readers, you might imagine that we would try to get every book review ever published.
+If you've been reading polemics by or about distant readers, you might imagine that we would try to get *every book review* ever published.
 But of course that's not possible, and no one really thinks it is.

-Maybe our job is instead to create a truly representative sample of publications, by selecting the magazines and newspapers that were most important—or by selecting a group correctly balanced to represent the breadth and range of literary culture.
+Maybe our job is instead to create *a truly representative sample* of publications, by selecting the magazines and newspapers that were most important—or by selecting a group correctly balanced to represent the breadth and range of literary culture.
 And to be sure, we could try.
 But I'm not confident we actually know which magazines were important; that's one of the questions I want to pose.
 And there are probably different valid ways of defining the cultural breadth and range we're trying to represent.

+### A comparative approach

 So my take on this is: we might as well start by acknowledging that the past can be seen from many different angles, and our task as historians is not to construct an unbiased source,—but to understand each source, as Ben Schmidt has put it, "through its biases."
-This may be especially true in the humanities, but even climate scientists grapple with similar problems.
+[7] This may be especially true in the humanities, but even climate scientists grapple with similar problems.
 How do we reconstruct the history of climate?
 Scientists can't sample weather stations evenly distributed across the globe and across the last ten million years, because the past—rather awkwardly—doesn't exist.
 What we have instead are traces.
 Tree rings from one place and time—and ice cores that preserve evidence of a different, partly overlapping period—and so on.
 Each source tells a different story, but by comparing them we can ask why they diverge and where they overlap.

 ![Sources of book reviews](reviewsources.png)

 Similarly with book reviews, we're going to have many different collections, created at different times and for different reasons.
 Right now several groups of scholars (at Illinois and elsewhere) are trying to turn those collections into machine-readable structured data.
 We know that each picture will be incomplete, but our goal is to produce multiple overlapping pictures.
 I won't try to describe the whole enterprise, because it isn't mine to describe; it's a loose coalition of independent projects.

+### The *Book Review Digest*

-I'll talk just about what we're doing at Illinois, and actually just one part of what we're doing—which is gathering data from one of the great print indexes produced for twentieth-century reference libraries—the [Book Review Digest of H. W. Wilson & Co.](https://babel.hathitrust.org/cgi/pt?id=uiug.30112013681645&view=1up&seq=7) [7]
+I'll talk just about what we're doing at Illinois, and actually just one part of what we're doing—which is gathering data from one of the great print indexes produced for twentieth-century reference libraries—the [Book Review Digest of H. W. Wilson & Co.](https://babel.hathitrust.org/cgi/pt?id=uiug.30112013681645&view=1up&seq=7) [8]

 In your home library, somewhere, there is a ten foot wide, floor-to-ceiling section of shelving devoted to this digest.
 It was first published in 1905, by the same company that prints the Reader's Guide to Periodical Literature.
 But where the Reader's Guide only provides metadata, the Book Review Digest provides excerpts of reviews and aims to make it possible for you to decide whether to buy a book by browsing the excerpts.
 This is what it looks like.